mity/md4c/README.md

 ## What is MD4C

-MD4C is Markdown parser implementation in C, with the following features:
+MD4C is a Markdown parser implementation in C, with the following features:

 * **Compliance:** Generally, MD4C aims to be compliant to the latest version of [CommonMark specification](http://spec.commonmark.org/).
 Currently, we are